ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 Do the following for each shop resource.
 Since 4 perks were created, then 4 items should be added to the shop UI.

 1. Drag the template **Perks Tutorial - Resource Shop Item** into the **Items** panel.
-2. Rename the item to one of the resources being sold (i.e. `Coins`).
+2. Rename the item to one of the resources being sold (that is `Coins`).
 3. Open the group in the **Hierarchy** and set the **text** property for the **Amount** object in the **Properties** window.
 4. Change the **Image** property for the **image** object in the **Properties** window.
 5. Select the **Button** object.